1928 Plymouth 1937 Plymouth Plymouth: The First Decade

 The Silver Dome Era

-Information is from [Buton n.d.] with major corrections an updates by [Curtis 2000] and [Benj 2000].
+Information is from [Buton n.d.] with major corrections and updates by [Curtis 2000], [Benj 2000], [Buton 2008a] and [Buton 2008b].
+Decal information from [Buton 2008a].
 For 1933 confirmation of details is by [Motor 1933] and [Butler 1978 58] and in some cases by original paint on author's car.

 Component Model

-Q, U 30-U PA, PB PC, PCXX, PD PE, PF, PG PJ P1, P2 P3 to P14
+Q, U 30-U PA PB PC, PCXX, PD PE, PF, PG PJ P1, P2 P3 to P14

 Head Silver Standard: Silver.

-Optional high compression: Red
+Optional high compression: Red (cast iron) or "as cast" (unpainted) aluminum

 Silver